cloud-elements/devportal/docs/tutorial/formula-template.md

     done(false);

+Link doesExist to On Success of findContact.

 This step will branch two ways if a contact exists it will return true, if not it will return false.

-Now let's create the update contact branch.
+Now create the update contact branch.
 This will require **two steps**

 **First**, create a filter step called `shouldUpdate` with the following code: